ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Introduction

-New beam-dump experiments such as SHiP could provide orders of magnitudes better sensitivity to their target models compared to their predecessors~\cite{ Ahdida:2654870}.
-While SHiP would require dedicated operation with the 400~GeV SPS beam, various proposals to utilize the Large Hadron Collider (LHC) beams without interference with the LHC physics program have been put forward.
-The recently approved FASER detector with a volume of $\sim$1~m$^3$ will be installed 480~m downstream from the ATLAS interaction point~\cite{Feng:2017uoz,Ariga:2018uku}; MATHUSLA is a proposed large-scale surface detector instrumenting $\sim$8$\times 10^5$~m$^3$ above ATLAS or CMS; and CODEX-b is a proposed $\sim$10$^3$~m$^3$ detector to be installed in the LHCb cavern~\cite{Gligorov:2017nwh}.
+New beam-dump experiments such as SHiP~\cite{ Ahdida:2654870} can provide orders of magnitudes better sensitivity to their target models compared to their predecessors, provided they are within kinematic reach~\cite{Antel:2023hkf}.
+While SHiP will require dedicated operation with the 400~GeV SPS beam, various proposals to utilize the Large Hadron Collider (LHC) beams without interference with the LHC physics program have been put forward.
+The FASER detector with an active volume of $\sim$1~m$^3$ to register LLP decays was installed 480~m downstream from the ATLAS interaction point~\cite{Feng:2017uoz,Ariga:2018uku} and has been taking data since 2022; MATHUSLA is a proposed large-scale surface detector instrumenting an active volume of $\sim$8$\times 10^4$~m$^3$ above ATLAS or CMS~\cite{Curtin:2018mvb} that was revised to a volume of $\sim$2$\times 10^4$~m$^3$ above the CMS experiment~\cite{MATHUSLA:2025zyt}; and CODEX-b is a proposed $\sim$10$^3$~m$^3$ detector to be installed in the LHCb cavern~\cite{Gligorov:2017nwh}.
 AL3X proposes to search for LLPs using a cylindrical $\sim$900~m$^3$ detector inside the L3 magnet and the time-projection chamber of the ALICE experiment~\cite{Gligorov:2018vkc}.
 Dedicated experiments for LLPs with exotic electromagnetic charges include MilliQan~\cite{Haas:2014dda}, searching for millicharged particles in the drainage gallery of CMS, and MoEDAL~\cite{Pinfold:2009oia}, looking for highly ionizing particles like magnetic monopoles at LHCb alongside MAPP~\cite{Pinfold:2675883}.
 Timing information can be explored at ATLAS and CMS~\cite{Sirunyan:2019gut,Liu:2018wte}.

-Among the proposals, beam-dump experiments like SHiP and on-axis collider experiments like FASER target LLPs produced in decays of particles with masses $m \lsim 1~\GeV$.
-By contrast, off-axis experiments with a sizeable solid angle coverage such as MATHUSLA are imperative to efficiently probe for LLPs with $c\tau \gsim5~$m produced in decays of heavy particles like the Higgs~\cite{Chou:2016lxi, Curtin:2018mvb}.
+Among the proposals, {\em forward} collider experiments like FASER and beam-dump experiments like SHiP target relatively light LLPs with invariant masses of $\mathcal{O}(1~\GeV)$ produced at relatively low partonic centre-of-mass energies of $\sqrt{\hat s} \lesssim10$~GeV due to kinematic constraints. {\em Transverse} collider experiments such as MATHUSLA are imperative to search for LLPs with $L \gsim10~$m produced at the electroweak scale or above, i.e., $\sqrt{\hat s}\gtrsim 80$~GeV~\cite{Chou:2016lxi, Curtin:2018mvb}.
+Such scenarios cannot be probed at forward experiments nor at main LHC detectors ATLAS, CMS, or LHCb.